Sea Star Festival: Sea Star 2019

 Sea Star Festival 2019 took place 24–25 May 2019.
 It was attended by 40,000 people.

 The headlining acts for Sea Star 2019 included Wu-Tang Clan, Sven Väth and many more.

 Sea Star Festival 2019 presented a combination of various live and electronic acts, ranging from famous hip hop acts to techno and house music.

 Sea Star was the first of the five festivals of EXIT Tribe 2019.
-Besides Sea Star, EXIT Tribe included four more music festivals – EXIT Festival in Serbia on 4-7 July 2019, Revolution Festival in Romania on 8-10 August 2019, Sea Dance Festival in Montenegro from 31 August to 1 September 2019 and No Sleep Festival in Serbia from 8-9 November 2019.
+Besides Sea Star, EXIT Tribe included four more music festivals – EXIT Festival in Serbia on 4–7 July 2019, Revolution Festival in Romania on 8–10 August 2019, Sea Dance Festival in Montenegro from 31 August to 1 September 2019 and No Sleep Festival in Serbia from 8–9 November 2019.

 Sea Star 2020

-Sea Star Festival 2020 was supposed to take place 22–23 May 2020 until its cancellation and postponement to 2021, due to the COVID-19 Pandemic.
+Sea Star Festival 2020 was supposed to take place 22–23 May 2020 until its cancellation and postponement to 2021, due to the COVID-19 pandemic.

 Organizers of the festival announced that all of the acts announced for Sea Star 2020 would be performing at the 2021 edition of the festival.

 Sea Star 2021

-Sea Star Festival 2021 was supposed to take place 28–29 May 2021 until its cancellation and postponement to 2022, due to the COVID-19 Pandemic.
+Sea Star Festival 2021 was supposed to take place 28–29 May 2021 until its cancellation and postponement to 2022, due to the COVID-19 pandemic.

 Organizers of the festival announced that all of the acts announced for Sea Star 2021 would be performing at the 2022 edition of the festival.

 Sea Star 2022

 Sea Star Festival 2022 took place 27–28 May 2022.
-It was attended by 19,000 people on the first day.
+It was attended by 40,000 people.

 The headlining acts for Sea Star 2022 included Onyx, Meduza, Amelie Lens, Dubioza Kolektiv, UMEK and many more.

 Sea Star 2022 presented a combination of various live and electronic acts, ranging from famous hip-hop, techno and rock acts to electronica and house music.

-It was the second of the eight festivals organized by the EXIT group.
-Besides Sea Star, EXIT included four more music festivals - No Sleep Festival in Serbia on 8–9 April and 11–12 November, EXIT Festival in Serbia on 7–10 July, respectively and Sea Dance Festival in Montenegro on 26–28 August and Ada Divine Awakening Festival in Montenegro on 13–18 September.
+It was the second of the five festivals organized by the EXIT group.
+Besides Sea Star, EXIT included four more music festivals - No Sleep Festival in Serbia on 8–9 April and 11–12 November, EXIT Festival in Serbia on 7–10 July, respectively and Sea Dance Festival in Croatia on 27–29 August and Ada Divine Awakening Festival in Montenegro on 13–18 September.

 Sea Star 2023

-Sea Star Festival 2023 will take place 19–20 May 2023.
+Sea Star Festival 2023 took place 19–20 May 2023.
+It was attended by 42,000 people.

-The headlining acts for Sea Star 2023 will include The Prodigy, Robin Schulz, Cypress Hill and many more.
+The headlining acts for Sea Star 2023 included The Prodigy, Robin Schulz and many more.

-Sea Star 2023 will present a combination of various live and electronic acts, ranging from famous hip-hop and electronic acts to psychedelic trance and dance music.
+Sea Star 2023 presented a combination of various live and electronic acts, ranging from famous hip-hop and electronic acts to psychedelic trance and dance music.